 - Be discreet about your job: Though it may be helpful to list where you work, it’s usually not a good idea to talk about your job on social media unless your discussion is entirely positive.
 Share news about a promotion, finishing a project, or awards.
 Be careful not to say negative things about your boss, discuss a layoff, or actively seek out a job on social media unless you’re comfortable with lenders knowing this information.

-Protecting your credit is just yet another great reason to clean up your act on social media.
+Protecting your credit is another great reason to clean up your reputation on social media.
 It’s clear now more than ever that we’re living in a reputation economy.
 How does your online financial reputation look today?